Ensono/amido.github.io/docs/getting_started_dev_java.md

     The application is currently configured to work with the Azure environment.

     It uses an Azure **CosmosDB** database to store the example application data.
 So you should have access to an instance to use with the application.
-Note: For running on local environments, you can use the [Cosmos DB emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21) (CosmosDB Emulator has a known fixed key).
+    Note: For running on a local Windows environment you can use the [Cosmos DB emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator?tabs=ssl-netstd21) (CosmosDB Emulator has a known fixed key).

     In addition, Azure **ApplicationInsights** is used for logging purposes.
 If this is unavailable, modify the application so that it doesn't fail to startup if it can't access ApplicationInsights, and simply log to the terminal instead.